zelaskov/terraform_base/README.md

 1. AWS Access Key, Secret Key and name of aws region
 2. That's basically it

-## REMINDER - if u cant do something via awscli then u can't do it via terraform either - it means that you don't have the necessary access to the resources.
+## REMINDER - if u can't do something via awscli then u can't do it via terraform either - it means that you don't have the necessary access to the resources.

 ## First Time run